|World’s First Grain & Sugar Free King Cake|

 1/4 cup half & half or milk (or other dairy but NOT heavy cream)

-Up to 1/4th tsp Stevia Select Powder or sweetener of choice, to taste
+Up to 1/4 teaspoon Stevia Select Powder or 1 tablespoon Virtue sweetener, or to taste

 1/4 cup chopped nuts or Candied Pecans (optional)

-For cream cheese icing, blend all ingredients in medium bowl (except nuts) until smooth.
+For cream cheese icing, blend cream cheese, milk, vanilla and sweetener in a medium bowl until smooth.
 Taste for sweetness and adjust if needed.

 **DAIRY FREE ICING